NO-ob/LoliSnatcher/README.md

 # Loli Snatcher
 [![github-small](https://www.gnu.org/graphics/gplv3-with-text-136x68.png)](https://www.gnu.org/licenses/gpl-3.0)

 A Program To Search and Snatch Images From Boorus

-When searching enter tags on one line seperated with spaces
+When running for the first time open the settings window and press save to save the default settings to a file.

+File Name Variables
+$SEARCH[n] - Will take n variables from the search tags
-Images from the image window will be saved to ~/Pictures
+$TAGS[n] - Will take n tags from the fetched image
+$ID - Post id
+$HASH - File hash
+$EXT - File extension

 ![github-small](https://i.imgur.com/s0gX1N0.png)